fpsqdb/zip-lib/README.md

 ### Options: IZipOptions <a id="izipoptions"></a>

 Object
-- `storeSymlinkAsFile?`: Boolean (optional) - Store symbolic links as files.
-The default value is `false`.
+- `followSymlinks?`: Boolean (optional) - Indicates how to handle when the given path is a symbolic link.
+The default value is `false`.<br>`true`: add the target of the symbolic link to the zip.<br>`false`: add symbolic link itself to the zip.

 ### Options: IExtractOptions <a id="iextractoptions"></a>

 Object
 - `overwrite?`: String (optional) - If it is true, the target directory will be deleted before extract.
 The default value is `false`.
-- `symlinkAsFileOnWindows?`: Boolean (optional) - Extract symbolic links as files on windows.
+- `symlinkAsFileOnWindows?`: Boolean (optional) - Extract symbolic links as files on Windows.
+This value is only available on Windows and ignored on other platforms.
 The default value is `true`.

-On windows, the default security policy allows only administrators to create symbolic links. <br>When `symlinkAsFileOnWindows` is set to `true`, the symlink in the zip archive will be extracted as a normal file on Windows.
-When `symlinkAsFileOnWindows` is set to `false`, if the zip contains symlink, an `EPERM` error will be thrown under non-administrators.
+    > On Windows, the default security policy allows only administrators to create symbolic links.

+    If `true`, the symlink in the zip will be extracted as a normal file on Windows.<br>If `false`, the symlink in the zip will be extracted as a symlink correctly on Windows, but an `EPERM` error will be thrown under non-administrators.
 - `onEntry?`: Function (optional) - Called before an item is extracted.<br>Arguments:
     - `event`: Object - Represents an event that an entry is about to be extracted.
         - `entryName`: String (readonly) - Entry name.